Learning under Quantization for High-Dimensional Linear Regression: Preliminary

 \subsection{Data model}

-We then state the regularity assumptions on the data distribution, which align with those common in prior works \cite{zou2023benign, lin2024scaling}.
-A key distinction in our setting is that all training is performed on quantized data, $\mathcal{Q}_d(\mathbf{x})$ and $\mathcal{Q}_l(y)$.
+We then state the regularity assumptions on the data distribution, which align with those common in prior works \citep{zou2023benign, lin2024scaling}.
+A key distinction in our setting is that the training process is performed on quantized data, i.e., $\mathcal{Q}_d(\mathbf{x})$ and $\mathcal{Q}_l(y)$.
 Consequently, we formulate these assumptions directly on the quantized data rather than the full-precision versions. \begin{assumption}[Data covariance] Let $\mathbf H=\mathbb E[\mathbf x\mathbf x^\top]$ be the data covariance matrix and